yusufcakmak/ExoPlayerSample/README.md

         player.prepare(mediaSource);
 ```

-You can use VideoPlayerActivity for playing videos.
  If you use hls or dash formats, you need to use HlsMediaSource as a MediaSource.

 ```
 MediaSource mediaSource = new HlsMediaSource(Uri.parse("https://bitdash-a.akamaihd.net/content/sintel/hls/playlist.m3u8"),